aafarian/hantibink/README.md

 ## 🤝 Contributing

 This is currently a private repository.
-For contribution guidelines and development setup, see [CONTRIBUTING.md](./docs/contributing.md).
+See [CLAUDE.md](./CLAUDE.md) for development guidelines and coding standards.

 ## 📄 License